 Writing and monuments did not create civilization.
 They recorded one that already existed — built over thousands of years through something far less visible: the repetition of embodied practice until behavior became structure, and structure became the world.

 This is a framework for understanding how that happens.
-It applies to Egypt, Mesopotamia, East Asia, the Indus Valley, Mesoamerica — and to every symbolic system being built right now, including artificial intelligence.
+It has been applied to Egypt, Mesopotamia, East Asia, the Indus Valley, and Mesoamerica — and may offer a structural lens for symbolic systems being built today, including artificial intelligence.

 The standard account of civilization runs something like this: agriculture leads to surplus, surplus enables specialization, specialization produces writing and monuments, and civilization follows.
 The DSSM disputes the sequence — not the facts, but what they explain.